 If you wish to stay on the JEB 2.2.x branch, install the latest update 2.2.11.
 You may use Java 7 or Java 8.

-We recommend you upgrade to the latest version of JEB, on the 2.3 or 3.0 branch.
-Make sure to use Java 8.
+We recommend you upgrade to the latest version of JEB.
+Make sure to use Java 8 or above.